karthik-kalakada/mkdocs/docs/WorkspaceSettings.md

 ## Managing Alerts

-Configure Alerts: Use the 'Alerts Management' section to set up and customize alert parameters and notification methods.
+**Configure Alerts**: Use the 'Alerts Management' section to set up and customize alert parameters and notification methods.

 ## Types of Alerts Available